Policies & Procedures

 - No one is allowed to swim or have access to the pool area or patio unless the pool is officially open and a Valdosta State University appointed Lifeguard is on duty.

 - Only swim suits and t-shirts are permitted in the pool.
 No cut-offs, jeans, or other inappropriate clothing is allowed.
 The VSU Lifeguard will verify whether swim attire is publicly appropriate.

 - All persons using the pool must take a cleansing shower before entering the pool area or the pool.

-- No one under the age of 17 is allowed in the pool or patio area without prior approval from the Assistant Director of Faculty.
+- No one under the age of 17 is allowed in the pool or patio area without prior approval from the Associate Director of Facilities

 - NO SHALLOW WATER DIVING.
 Flips, twists, somersaults or other gymnastic diving is strictly prohibited.
 Conventional head-first diving is only permitted in the deep end.
 In pool water less than 9ft, enter feet-first.

 - Running, rough play and excessive noise are forbidden in the natatorium.

 - No person under the influence of alcohol or drugs shall use the pool.

 - Persons with communicable diseases shall not enter the pool.

 - Persons with contagious conditions, such as colds or skin/eye/ear/nasal infections, shall not enter the pool.